alessandromagrini/caretAddOn/README.md

 - `importanceCalc`: computation of variable importance metrics.
 For models of class `lm` or `glm`, the proportion of explained deviance is used in place of the absolute t-statistic.
 - `vifCalc`: computation of variance inflation factors, conceived to check collinearity among the explanatory variables
 - `addTerms`: addition of polynomial and/or logarithmic terms to a formula
-- `stepCV`: stepwise pruning of explanatory variables through cross-validation
+- `stepCV`: stepwise selection of explanatory variables through cross-validation
+- `stepAIC_train`: stepwise selection of explanatory variables through information criteria, then cross-validation to compute performance metrics
 - `enetCoef`: coefficients at best tuning of hyperparameters for an object of class `glmnet`